SethLaske/SethLaske.github.io/_projects/1-branch-battles.md

 #### Game Programming
 The meat of this game, the results of many late nights, early mornings, losing track of time, a lot of frustration, and a lot of excitement: *The actual developing work*

-If you are interested in the full list of everything I worked on, please scroll back up, and press Play Game to witness it all.
-But for anyone who would like the breakdown on some of the standouts that went into creating Branch Battles, hear you go:
+If you are interested in the full list of everything I worked on, please scroll back up, and press **Play Game** to witness it all.
+But for anyone who would like the breakdown on some of the standouts that went into creating *Branch Battles*, here you go:

 ##### Fundamentals
 In order to make the rest of the explanations make sense I first need to describe the main functions that go into the gameplay loop.
-The player and opponent each have a teaminfo script that is responsible for storing the variables of each team, training and moving troops, and using magic.
+The player and opponent each have a TeamInfo script that is responsible for storing the variables of each team, training and moving troops, and using magic.
 The player has a script that interfaces to the team info with the player's inputs, and the enemy has a script that functions the same, but based on an AI's decisions.
-The teaminfo trains troops at the set barracks location, and units will then proceed to the rally point, which is changing throughout the game.
+The TeamInfo trains troops at the set barracks location, and units will then proceed to the rally point, which is changing throughout the game.

 Every object that can take damage is inheriting from the damageable class.
 The damageable class is inherited by buildings and units.
 The team base is a subclass to buildings, and end the game when destroyed.
 The unit class is then inherited by the different types of characters.
-Most of the functions used by the unit AI is stored here as well, even if not all of the units use the state machine (specifically the bosses and General).
+Most of the functions used by the unit AI is stored here as well, even if not all of the units utilize the state machine (specifically the bosses and General).

 ##### Unit Behavior